4 Key Elements of a Great Intranet Homepage Design with Examples

 • external events and hackathons

-intranet design elements: bulletin board and recognitions
+Intranet design with bulletin board, anniversaries, birthdays and recognitions

 What is an example of a good intranet homepage?